 These vegan black bean brownies are super chocolatey, fudgy, chewy, and moist, and you can’t even tell they’re made with beans.
-This recipe is naturally gluten-free, dairy-free, egg-free, and ready in no time!
+This recipe is naturally gluten-free, dairy-free, egg-free, flourless, and ready in no time!

 Fudgy, Moist Vegan Black Bean Brownies

-Today is my birthday, and I’m jumping head-first proudly into what is my 8th healthy brownie recipe on the blog.
 Having stuffed brownies with zucchini, chickpeas, sweet potato, tofu, and peas – this time I’m making vegan black bean brownies.
 It turns out there really is no end to the love I have for brownies or packing them with hidden veggies and healthy ingredients.

-If it’s not already obvious, I’m no stranger to hiding all sorts of ingredients in my vegan gluten-free desserts- in more than just my brownies too (oh hello gluten-free chocolate cake).
+If it’s not already obvious, I’m no stranger to hiding all sorts of ingredients in my vegan gluten-free desserts – in more than just my brownies too (oh hello gluten-free chocolate cake).
 Whether they’re in there for texture or to replace a non-vegan ingredient, when done ‘right’ you shouldn’t even be able to tell they’re there.
 After a little experimenting, this black bean brownie recipe has officially passed the taste test.

 Black beans are neutral enough in flavor that they blend wonderfully into the brownie batter without being overwhelming in flavor.
 Instead, they provide the dense, moist, fudgy, chewy texture of regular brownies while remaining MUCH healthier than your standard brownie.